 And for our busy family, not so messy crafts are the perfect thing to help us all relax and giggle!

 When you finish making this paper bag pumpkin, make sure you try out our simple paper pumpkin craft too!

 It’s simple, non messy and can even be used for fun, fall decor!

-We’re still melting in our 90 degree weather down here, but even when summer hangs on for dear life, it won’t stop me from acting like autumn is here!
+We’re still melting in our 90 degree weather here, but even when summer hangs on for dear life, it won’t stop me from acting like fall is here!